Last updated on February 23rd, 2026 at 09:43 am

 Zinc plating is often used with the following metals:

 - Steel (Mild Steel/Carbon Steel): The most frequently zinc-plated sheet metal, steel benefits greatly from the corrosion resistance provided by zinc plating.
-This makes it suitable for a wide range of applications.

 Type I vs. Type II Zinc Plating